 Nevertheless, when it comes to real estate the bottom line is, “Location, location, location.”
 There’s a reason why Las Vegas gazed upon North Las Vegas with covetous eyes for so many years.
 If you look at a map, North Las Vegas is basically the northeast part of what would’ve been a larger Las Vegas.
 In the 1930s and 40s, there were multiple attempts at annexation, but it finally came to an end on May 1, 1946 when North Las Vegas incorporated as a city.

 Today, North Las Vegas is one of the fastest growing cities in Nevada.
 Between 2000 and 2010, the population nearly doubled and now stands at over 250,000.

 Notable new North Las Vegas businesses include an 850,000-square-foot fulfillment center for Amazon and a 715,000-square-foot distribution center for Sephora.

 In Memoriam: On May 13, 1964, First Lieutenant Raynor Lee Hebert took off from Nellis Air Force Base in an F-105 fighter.
 He radioed his flight leader that he could not retract his nose gear and was incapable of gaining altitude.
 Herbert was high enough to eject, but if he did so his jet would’ve crashed into Lincoln Elementary School, which was completely in session with 800 students.
 He stayed with his jet until he cleared the school and crashed into nine residential houses on Lenwood Avenue.
 Hebert died along with four civilians on the ground.
 Hebert Memorial Park was dedicated by the City of North Las Vegas with a plaque at the crash site.

-The Official Guide to North Las Vegas, Nevada!
+The Worldwide Guide to North Las Vegas!